 Based on the gaps that we found about the existing traceability models, we proposed a generic traceability model design that can complement the existing traceability solutions.
 Therefore, we adopt the following steps in our research methodology:

-Employ the systematic literature review in order to identify previous works on traceability modeling in Software Engineering (SWE) and Systems Engineering.
+Employ the systematic literature review in order to identify previous works on traceability modeling in Software Engineering and Systems Engineering.
 We believe this step is important since it ensures the coverage of up-to-date research on traceability.
 The details of this step are explained further in chapter 3.